-Our briefing pack will give you advice on standing for election, all the key dates and practical advice on organising your campaign.
-To be a candidate you just need to be a current student.
-Nominating yourself is easy; click and log in with your student ID.
+Our briefing pack will give you advice on standing for election, along with all the key dates and some practical advice on organising your campaign.
+To be a candidate you just need to be a current student and a member of the Union.
+Nominating yourself is easy; click on the Elections page and log in with your student ID.

 Will it cost me anything?

-To make sure things are equal the Union limits how much a candidate can spend on an election to £150.
-That being said- you don't need to spend massive money on your campaign!
+It is completely free to register as a candidate.
+To make sure campaigns are fought fairly, CSU and the National Union of Students limits how much a candidate can spend on an election to £150.
+That being said, you don't need to spend massive money on your campaign!
 Elections for Council positions should cost nowhere near that much.

 Sure it helps but all Union elections are under a transferable vote system where you rate the candidates by preference.
 The winner will not be the favourite but the most consistently liked candidate.

-The full-time positions of the Union are given an employment contract for a year.
+Full-time positions of the Union involve a year-long employment contract.
 The Union has a flexible working policy and will support you in finding the right balance between family and work.
-Our Student Council positions just ask you to attend a few meetings a year and talk to students for their opinions.
+Our Student Council positions just ask that you attend a few meetings a year and talk to students about their opinions.

-Yes, the Union will work with the University to make the necessary changes to your Visa if you are elected to a full-time role.
-The Student Council positions do not affect your Visa at all.
+Yes!
+The Union will work with the University to make the necessary changes to your Visa if you are elected to a full-time role.
+Student Council positions do not affect your Visa at all.

-I am not a Final Year student, how can I win?
+I'm not a Final Year student - how can I win?

-By being better organised and engaging than your opponents just like everybody else.
+By being better organised and more engaging than your opponents, just like everybody else.

-Firstly we will provide you with support and training to help you lead a team of people to support you.
-It can be done with proper organisation and leadership.
+We will provide you with support and training to help you lead a team of people to support you.
+It can be done- it just requires proper organisation and your natural leadership skills.

-We hold elections in October and March every year, the full schedule is avaliable here.
+We hold elections in October and March every year, the full schedule is available here.

-Your year of office will begin on 1st July and run to the 30th June the next year.
-However, full-time officers are paid to come in from mid June to shadow this year’s officers and meet the staff you will be working with.
+Your year of office will begin on 1st July and run to the 30th June of the following year.
+However, full-time officers are paid to come in from mid-June so they can shadow the current year’s officers and meet the staff they'll be working with.

 What happens after the election?